 Ravenously hungry after all this talk of cookies?
 Don’t worry, we’ve got loads of fabulous biscuit recipes coming your way.

-Some of the products featured on this site and in our newsletter use affiliate links – we use Shopstyle Collective and Skimlinks.
+Some of the products featured on this site and in our newsletter use affiliate links – we use Shopstyle Collective, Skimlinks and Amazon Associates.
 When you click on an affiliate link, we get a little bit of money (and a bit more if you actually buy something).
 Not all shops are part of these affiliate schemes, and we continue to only feature products we love.
 You’ll never see us pretending to like something ghastly just so we can earn 32p.

 Remember that once you follow an external link and end up somewhere else on the internet, you’re then subject to a whole new privacy and cookies policy, specific to that site.
 Also bear in mind that when you follow a link to our site from someone else’s site, we might have access to that information, but you’ll still remain anonymous.